waw3/make/docs/documentation.md

 * **Hide Site Title**: Checking this option hides the site title in the Header.
 * **Tagline**: Sets the site tagline, which is displayed in the Header of the site.
 Note that this is the WordPress option that sets your tagline in various places throughout WordPress.
 * **Hide Tagline**: Checking this option hides the tagline in the Header.

+### Logo ###

+* **Regular Logo**: Sets the logo for the site.
+It will be displayed in the header and positioned according to the *Show Title/Logo On* option in the *Header* section.
+* **Retina Logo (2x)**: Sets the retina or HiDPI logo for the site.
+It will be displayed in the header and positioned according to the *Show Title/Logo On* option in the *Header* section.
+The retina logo is displayed at exactly half the height and width of the full size image.
+If you are setting the *Regular Logo* and a *Retina Logo* options, it is recommended that the image used for the *Retina Logo* is exactly twice the height and width of the *Regular Logo*.
+* **Favicon**: Sets the favicon used for the site.
+This image must be in .png or .ico format.
+The optimal size for this image is 32px x 32px.
+* **Apple Touch Icon**: Sets the Apple touch icon used for the site.
+This image must be in .png format.
+The optimal size for this image is 152px x 152px.